Jako-K/readability_project/README.md

 The `excerpt` and corresponding `target` has been assessed by multiple experts and the `standard_error` is calculated on the differences in opinion between these.
 As mentioned, this attribute is only available in the training dataset, but is worth pointing out again.
 <br>
 <br>
 Quite a lot can be said about the pair plot seen in figure 7.
-Most interestingly among these are the horizontal 'smiley' shape seen in the right uppermost plot.
+Most interestingly among these are the horizontal/vertical 'smiley' shape seen in the right uppermost plot and left lowermost plot.
 This shape suggests that the experts tend to disagree more on `excerpt` located in the tails of the `target`-distribution (i.e. the very hard and the very easy texts) which seems very reasonable.
 Secondly, The average STD lay somewhere between 0.45 and 0.5 which is a pretty significant STD for a variable (i.e. `target`) ranging from -3.7 to 1.7.
 With that said, the relatively modest spread in the STD itself is pretty impressive, given how challenging it most be to objectively measure readability.
 <br>
 <br>